-It’s natural that as we age and our bodies grow older, that lots of changes will begin to take place.
+It’s natural that as we age and our bodies grow older, lots of changes will begin to take place.
 From decreased sensitivity — meaning the “senses become numbed down [and] it takes more energy and time to trigger a stimulus” — to susceptibility to poor dental health, memory loss, — such as “dementia and Alzheimer’s disease — physical difficulties, — such as weaker muscles and bones, which increase the risk of arthritis and disability, and even macular degeneration, — in worsening eyesight — there are lots of health factors to take into consideration.

 With that said, nutrition can help you prevent, avoid, and manage these age-related changes!

-When it comes to incorporating age-friendly nutrients you’ll want to focus on getting ample amounts of omega fatty acids, calcium, iron, dietary fiber, vitamin D, vitamin B12, potassium, magnesium, and vitamin C. On top of that, make sure to stay hydrated!
+When it comes to incorporating age-friendly nutrients, you’ll want to focus on getting ample amounts of omega fatty acids, calcium, iron, dietary fiber, vitamin D, vitamin B12, potassium, magnesium, and vitamin C. On top of that, make sure to stay hydrated!
 All of these nutrients play key roles in many age-related health concerns!

 To get you started on this new nutrient-dense path, here are 15 recipes to inspire, invigorate, and give you some creative ideas!